Best Employer of Record in Dubai: Top EORs of 2026

 | Overall | 9.3 | 8.9 | 9.1 | 8.9 | 8.9 | 8.7 | 8.8 | 9.0 |

 Hiring in Dubai moves fast, but the compliance requirements don't leave room for shortcuts.
 Every employment contract must be in writing, attested by the Ministry of Human Resources and Emiratization (MOHRE), and drafted bilingually in English and Arabic, with Arabic taking legal precedence in any dispute.
 Un-attested contracts carry fines of up to AED 20,000 per violation.
-If you don't have a legal entity in the UAE, you can't legally employ anyone there, full stop.
+Employing anyone in the UAE legally requires a local entity, full stop.

 The payroll obligations add another layer.
 You must comply with the Wage Protection System, pay salaries in AED on a monthly cycle, and accrue end-of-service gratuity from day one.
 That gratuity runs at 21 days of basic pay per year for the first five years, then 30 days per year after that.
 It's a real liability that compounds over time and must be paid out on termination.
 If you're hiring Emiratis, a firm minimum wage of AED 6,000 per month applies from January 1, 2026, with existing contracts needing updates by June 30, 2026.